Jo Nesbø’s Wolf Hour – Nordic Noir at Its Best

 Oz discovers that Tomas had brought his family’s cat to be stuffed by a taxidermist named Mike Lunde.
 Visiting Town Taxidermy, Oz is captivated by the animals and birds around the shop.
 He takes an instant liking to the man, seeing him as an artist the way he preserves the animals.
 Lunde confirms that Tomas has called about his cat and will come soon to pick it up.
 He also says that Tomas spoke about the loss of his family.
 Oz is impressed that Lunde made Tomas feel so comfortable that he would share such intimate details.
 “I had no idea he was going to shoot someone,” he tells Oz.

 Before he leaves, Oz has Lunde promise that he will call when he hears from Tomas.
 He wants to be there when Tomas shows up.
-Although this connection is perhaps critical to finding Tomas, Oz keeps the information from the rest of the squad where is shined by the other cops, except for Kay Myers, another detective in the MHD homicide unit.
+Although this connection is perhaps critical to finding Tomas, Oz keeps the information from the rest of the squad where he is shunned by the other cops, except for Kay Myers, another detective in the MHD homicide unit.

 Oz’s life wasn’t always such a mess.
 But after his daughter’s death he spiraled out of control and his marriage ended.
 Alice is now dating another man and won’t take Oz’s calls, making him even more determined to see her.
 In the meantime, Oz finds comfort in the dive bar where he finds it easy to talk with the bartender, Liza, a single mother who enjoys sparing with him.